Detailed course offerings (Time Schedule) are available for

 TBECON 420 Intermediate Microeconomic Theory (5) QSR

 Applies tools of intermediate microeconomic theory to issues of particular interest to business students.
 Topics include market processes, consumer theory, firm behavior in competitive and imperfectly competitive markets, product pricing, and strategic behavior.
-Prerequisite: Minimum grade of 2.5 in either TMATH 112 or TMATH 124.
+Prerequisite: either a minimum grade of of 1.7 in T BUS 301, or a minimum grade of 2.5 in either TMATH 122, TMATH 124, MATH 112, or MATH 124; and a minimum grade of 2.0 in either TBECON 220, TECON 200, or ECON 200.

 TBECON 421 Intermediate Macroeconomic Theory (5)

 Focuses on the use of intermediate economic theory to understand how financial markets are affected by macroeconomic variables.
 Specific emphasis is placed on international markets and how to assess the impact of difference macroeconomic policies.
-Prerequisite: TBECON 420.
+Prerequisite: either a minimum grade of 1.7 in T BUS 301, or a minimum grade of 2.5 in MATH 112, TMATH 122, TMATH 124, or MATH 124; and a minimum grade of 2.0 in TBECON 221, TECON 201, or ECON 201.

 TBECON 422 Econometrics (5)

 Examines the statistical tools that are used to study financial and economic data, including multiple regression, regression diagnostics, time series models, stationarity, and cointegration.
 Applies these tools using modern statistical software.
-Prerequisite: TBECON 421, which may be taken concurrently.
+Prerequisite: TBECON 420

 Examines the economic role of modern financial institutions and their relationship to the money and capital markets of developed economies.
 Includes the financial system, the Federal Reserve System, monetary policy, international financial relationships, and interest rate theory.
-Prerequisite: TBECON 420.
+Prerequisite: Minimum grade of 2.5 in TMATH 124, MATH 112, or MATH 124 or 1.7 in TBUS 301.